DouglasUrner/GDP2/units/super-showcase/overview.md

 ### Prompt

 **TIME TRAVEL:** _The game should take place before the year 1900, however, that is the only guideline.
-Games can vary anywhere from “Cross the Delaware” to “Build as many pyramids as you can before the mothership returns._
+Games can vary anywhere from “Cross the Delaware” to “Build as many pyramids as you can before the mothership returns."_

 ### [2017 Awards Ceremony and Winning Games][2017]